Eat Bulaga!: GMA Network (1995–2024)

 Alden Richards began his involvement with Eat Bulaga! on April 18, 2015, as a co-host for various segments, while Maine Mendoza first appeared on July 4, 2015, as Yaya Dub, a character introduced in the Problem Solving sub-segment of the Juan for All, All for Juan segment.
 In this role, Mendoza portrayed a comedic character interacting with the show's hosts and participants, which included solving fictional problems or misunderstandings in a humorous way.
 Her character quickly gained popularity due to her engaging Dubsmash videos and natural comedic timing.

 The AlDub love team officially began on July 16, 2015, during a split-screen interaction in the Juan for All, All for Juan segment, which led to the creation of the popular Kalyeserye series.
 This event achieved 41 million tweets, becoming the most used hashtag within 24 hours on Twitter.
 The show's ratings surged, reaching a peak of 39.1% in Mega Manila and 33.6% nationwide from August to September 2015.
-It also became a daily trending topic on Twitter worldwide, with the hashtag #AlDubEBTamangPanahon trending notably on October 24, 2015, when the show held a benefit concert titled Tamang Panahon at the Philippine Arena.
+It became a daily trending topic on Twitter worldwide, with the hashtag #AlDubEBTamangPanahon trending notably on October 24, 2015, when the show held a benefit concert titled Tamang Panahon at the Philippine Arena.
 Kalyeserye concluded on December 17, 2016, after a total of 400 episodes.

 On December 8, 2018, the show moved its live studio location to APT Studios in Cainta, Rizal.
 In March 2020, the admission of a live audience in the studio and production were suspended due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on June 8, 2020.
 Anjo Yllana was laid off from the show on August 22, 2021.
 Ruby Rodriguez followed, leaving the show on May 15, 2021.
 Maja Salvador joined the show on October 2, 2021, with the segment, DC 2021: Maja on Stage, followed by Miles Ocampo on March 5, 2022.
 In February 2023, Carren Eistrup joined the show after winning the reality competition segment Bida Next.
 In April 2023, Salvador left the show, citing her upcoming wedding and "uncertain circumstances with the show".